intel/llvm/sycl/doc/SYCLCompilerAndRuntimeDesign.md

 option.
 If `-fsycl-targets` is not specified, then single SPIR-V target is assumed, and single device compiler for this target is invoked.

-In the driver, the following bools are defined to determine the compilation mode in SYCL:

-* IsSYCL : True if the user has passed `-fsycl` to the compilation
-* IsSYCLOffloadDevice: True if setting up a call to clang to do a device compilation and user has passed `-fsycl` option to the compilation
-* IsSYCLDevice : True if the user has passed `-fsycl-device-only` option to the driver.
-Also true when IsSYCLOffloadDevice is true

 The option `-sycl-std` allows specifying which version of the SYCL standard will be used for the compilation.
 The default value for this option is `1.2.1`.